 Geographically the Republic of Ireland is the second-largest island of the British Isles, the third-largest island in Europe and the twentieth-largest island in the world.

-The top 5 customers buying Ireland’s exports in 2020 were the United States of America, United Kingdom, Germany, Belgium and mainland China.
-Collectively, that quintet of main importers of Irish exports accounted for over two-thirds of Ireland’s total shipments in 2021 by value.
+The top 5 customers buying Ireland’s exports in 2021 were the United States of America, Germany, United Kingdom, Belgium and the Netherlands.
+Collectively, that quintet of major customers buying Irish exports accounted for over two-thirds (68%) of Ireland’s total shipments in 2022 by value.

-Applying a continental lens, 52.1% of Ireland exports by value were delivered to fellow European countries while 32.9% were sold to importers in North America.
+Applying a continental lens, more than half (52.4%) of Ireland’s exports by value was delivered to fellow European countries while 32.4% was sold to North American importers.
 Ireland shipped another 12.7% worth of goods to Asia.

 Ireland’s Top Trading Partners